About

 A 13-year resident of McKinley Park on Chicago’s Southwest Side*, Marya volunteer-organizes with Neighbors for Environmental Justice.
 Recent efforts have also included Chicago Community Jail Support and MCAccountable.
 Marya is a white U.S. American of Polish, Irish, and Swedish descent.
 She has a BA in Cinema and Media Studies (University of Chicago) and an MA in Art Education (Community track; University of Texas-Austin).
 Trainings through Chicago Freedom School, among other experiences, have significantly informed her ongoing work toward building a just society, an intentionally anti-oppressive practice, and a less harmful life.

-The city I refer to as Chicago is located on traditional and unceded homelands of the Council of the Three Fires—the Ojibwe, Odawa, and Potawatomi Nations—among other Indigenous nations, tribes, and peoples who have called and continue to call this place home.
+The city I refer to as Chicago is located on traditional and unceded homelands of the Council of Three Fires—the Ojibwe, Odawa, and Potawatomi Nations—among other Indigenous nations, tribes, and peoples who have called and continue to call this place home.

 I am a guest on Native land.
 I reside in a neighborhood named for a U.S. president whose global imperialist legacy is ongoing, alongside neighbors who are Indigenous to this area and to other parts of this continent.